BazZziliuS/BazZziliuS/README.md

 ### Hi there 👋

 # 🙋‍♂️ About Me

-[TOC]
-#H1🔭 Hello!
+- 🔭 Hello!
 My name is Korney or BazZziliuS!

-#H2🌱 II'm currently surviving as best I can.
+- 🌱 II'm currently surviving as best I can.

-#H3👯 I am interested in Python and some other interests & interesting things!
+- 👯 I am interested in Python and some other interests & interesting things!

-#H4⚡ Fun fact, I love strangling python.
+- ⚡ Fun fact, I love strangling python.